 - Learn to draw.

 - Get good at public speaking with a public speaking class for teens on Udemy.
-Cost of the class is $11, but it will help you brush up on your skills.
+The cost of the class is around $20, but it will help you brush up on your skills.

 - Learn to braid hair with some great braiding tutorials.